Design for the web is always changing and evolving.

 Great microinteractions improve the user experience functionally and emotionally, by guiding users to perform certain actions on the site, but also by making those actions much more enjoyable and memorable.

-While microinteractions are the sexy side of design, accessibility is often thought of as purely functional.
+While microinteractions are the sexy side of design, website accessibility is often thought of as purely functional.

 But it's a common mistake to assume that an accessible website can't also be beautiful and creative.
 You just need to ensure that you're thinking of your users with disabilities, alongside those without.